andrewacashner/hearingfaithms/chapters/chapter-2.md

 were written about the miraculous effects of ancient music."
 [@Kircher:Musurgia, bk.
 7, p.
 549:
-"Vtrum, cur, & quomodo Musica uim habeat ad animos hominum commouendos, & vtrum vera sint, quæ de mirificis Musicæ Veteris effectibus scribuntur."]
+"Vtrum, cur, & quomodo Musica uim habeat ad animos hominum commouendos, & vtrum vera sint, quae de mirificis Musicae Veteris effectibus scribuntur."]
 Kircher's contribution to this favorite controversy of the Renaissance is to defend the superiority of modern music on the basis of, among other factors, its increased ability to move listeners through varieties of musical structure and